WikiNewZealand/fundamental-figures/README.md

         },
         "include": [
             {
-                "value": "Include row only if its measure matches this value" },
+                "value": "Include row only if its measure matches this value", "label": "[OPTIONAL] Transform row's measure to this text for display purposes" "convert-to-percentage": true // <-- [OPTIONAL] Calculate each category's value as a percentage of the overall measurement + group total
+            },
             {
-                "value": "Include row only if its measure matches this other value", "label": "[OPTIONAL] Transform row's measure to this text for display purposes" }
+                "value": "Include row only if its measure matches this other value" }
         ],
         "exclude": [